CirQuS-UTS/QuanGuru/README.md

 ![Pylint](https://code.research.uts.edu.au/mKQuantum/Libraries/QuanGuru/-/jobs/artifacts/master/raw/pylint/pylint.svg?job=pylint) -->

-QuanGuru (pronounced Kangaroo) is a Python library for Quantum Sciences.
+QuanGuru is a Python library for Quantum Sciences.
 It is still under-development, and the rough development plan is provided below.
 The [github repo is in here](https://github.com/CirQuS-UTS/QuanGuru) and the [existing documentation is in here](https://cirqus-uts.github.io/QuanGuru/).
 It can already be installed via pip